 Orbera has been around the longest, has more 220,000 balloons distributed worldwide, and many successful patients.

-Realizing that support and lifestyle changes are key to patient success, Orbera offers a suite of tools to support their patients.
+Realizing that support and lifestyle changes are essential to patient success, Orbera offers a suite of tools to support their patients.

 - Orbera offers an app and coaching for 12 months after your procedure.

-- While we do prefer the Baritastic app the Orbera app offers recipes and a few other items that may be worth checking out.
+- The Orbera app offers recipes and a few other items that may be worth checking out.

-- They do offer 1:1 sessions with their dietitians along with group sessions.
+- They do offer one-on-one dietitian appointments along with group sessions.

 The Obalon balloon is typically placed in your doctors office by swallowing a pill and drinking some water.